Preservation Action: Legislative Update

 The Legislative Update is an email sent out regularly on a weekly basis to Preservation Action members.
 Updates on spending bills and legislation affecting preservation are included each week.
 Special announcements are made and upcoming events are highlighted.

 National Historic Preservation Advocacy Week

 This event, usually held in March of each year, provides an opportunity for representatives from participating states to come and lobby their members of Congress.
 The first day provides a general overview of major issues affecting preservation.
 The second day is filled with Capitol Hill visits.

 Leadership

 Former Congressman Russ Carnahan is President of Preservation Action.
 He is responsible for the leadership of the organization, and furthering the member-driven legislative agenda in Congress through direct lobbying and/or through an active membership and national partners.
 He is supported by a staff in the preparation of educational materials and weekly legislative updates.

 The Board of Directors plays an active role in the operation of Preservation Action.
 An executive Committee with a Chair, several Vice Chairs, Secretary, and Treasurer assists in managing the organization.

-Membership

-To fulfill its mission, and to protect our nation's preservation program, Preservation Action relies on the support of preservation advocates across the country.
-Now more than ever, with threats not only to preservation funding but to preservation policy, Preservation Action provides a strong, unified, and educated voice.
-More information on how to join Preservation may be found at their website.